amenihosni/-Myocardial-infarction-DataPreperation/README.md

 💓 Predicting Complications from Myocardial Infarction (Heart Attack) 💓

-🌟 Project Overview
+🌟 Project Overview:

 This project aims to develop a predictive model that helps medical professionals identify patients who are at risk of developing complications after a heart attack.
 By predicting these risks early, doctors can take steps to prevent complications and improve patient outcomes.

-🔍 How the Model Works
+🔍 How the Model Works:
-📊 Data Cleaning: We started by cleaning a dataset of 1,700 records with 124 features (or columns), which included information about patients’ medical history and test results.
+📊 Data Cleaning:
+We started by cleaning a dataset of 1,700 records with 124 features (or columns), which included information about patients’ medical history and test results.

 🔧 Data Processing: